dolittle-obsolete/Bank/README.md

 ## Application

-The application consists of 2 microservices; MyBC1 and MyBC2.
+The application consists of 2 microservices; Banking and Glance.
 They are configured as follows:

 **Banking**